 Shirakawa City, Fukushima Prefecture is full of trivia!

-This time, we introduced some trivia about Shirakawa City, Fukushima Prefecture.
+This time we introduced various trivia about Shirakawa City, Fukushima Prefecture

-As the gateway to Michinoku, Shirakawa has grown by monitoring people's traffic and logistics.
-The historical sites and culture that remain today give us a glimpse of what it was like back then.
-When you visit Shirakawa, please spend a special time while enjoying the feeling of being transported back in time.
+Shirakawa has grown as the gateway to Michinoku, watching over the flow of people and goods.
+The historical sites and culture that remain today give us a glimpse into what life was like back then.
+When you visit Shirakawa, enjoy the feeling of traveling back in time and spend a special time

 P.S.
 Shirakawa ramen is really delicious.
-Eating a “cup while traveling” in the local atmosphere is even more special, so don’t forget it!
+Having a bowl of ramen while traveling in the local atmosphere is even more special, so don't forget to try it!